tsteussie/nfl-machine-learning-models/README.md

 ## nfl-machine-learning-models
-#### Machine learning models to predict NFL events using nfl-data-py.
+#### Machine learning models to predict NFL events using nfl-data-py